-Tailored to the Bottom Line has been added to your bookmarks.
+Tailored to the Bottom Line has been saved

 People are billed as companies’ most important asset, yet people management practices are more often an afterthought than a core strategy linked to business performance.
 Recent research suggests that the most profitable large companies share three practice areas that set them apart.